 Here is everything you need to know about flying into San Jose Costa Rica.

-I often book one-way flights to Costa Rica from the US.
-When I book a one-way flight I am not able to check in for my flight online before departure.
+I often book one-way flights to San Jose Costa Rica from the US.
+When I book a one-way flight I am not able to check-in for my flight online before departure.
 I always get a message when trying to check in which says, “you need to speak to an employee at the check-in counter.”

 If this happens to you, the only way you will be allowed to board your flight is by showing proof at the check-in counter in your departure city that you will be leaving Costa Rica within 90 days.

 If you do not know how long you plan to stay in Costa Rica, the cheapest way of doing this is to purchase a bus ticket to Nicaragua from Tica Bus.
-It will cost you $28.75 to purchase a one-way ticket from San Jose, Costa Rica to Managua, Nicaragua.
+Ticket prices are $28.75 for a one-way ticket from San Jose, Costa Rica to Managua, Nicaragua.
 You can purchase this online.

 The nice thing about Tica Bus is that they will allow you to change the date of your ticket at any of their ticketing offices in Central America for about a $5 fee.

-Guys, landing in San Jose is seriously beautiful.
+Landing in San Jose is really pretty (in my opinion).
 If you can, definitely snag a window seat to take some pics of the scenery.
 See, San Jose is a valley surrounded by mountains.
 The view is amazing!

 Landing here can be a bit freaky.
-Because of the mountains and if any of the volcanos are erupting the plane might make a few curves towards the end of the flight.
+Due to the mountains and occasional active volcanos, the plane might make a few curves towards the end of the flight.
 Don’t worry!
 It is totally normal.

 Also, if you are tracking the flight you will likely notice that you will fly over to the Pacific coast before looping back and landing in San Jose facing east.
 This is normal.
 I have only seen planes land at the airport from the other direction once due to unusual wind.

-It has been OK for me the past few times I’ve flown, but I’ve also heard of people waiting over an hour in line.
+It has been OK for me the past few times I’ve flown, but I’ve also heard nightmare stories as well.

 Once you get to the front of the line and speak with Customs agent they will ask for your passport.
 They all speak English, so don’t worry about trying to speak with them in Spanish.
 However, they will, of course, appreciate it if you do make the effort to try and speak Spanish.

-They also always ask what your job is.
+They ask this because they need to put it into their system.
 Just keep it simple and tell them your general profession rather than explain in detail.
 They have a list of jobs and need to check off one.
 For example, I just say I am self-employed or an entrepreneur.
-My dad, bless him, took about fifteen minutes in customs last time.
-He went into detail about what he does as a town Conservation Administrator does.
-Eventually, the Customs Agent just marked him as an administrator and he went on his way haha!

-Once they are satisfied they will stamp your passport and write in how long you are allowed to stay in the country.
+Once the Customs officer is satisfied, they will stamp your passport and write in how long you are allowed to stay in the country.
 Usually, they will write in “90” (as in 90 days) unless they have a reason to give you a shorter stay time.